 Pre-service teachers will earn a single grade between 0.0 and 3.0 for each of the following areas: seminar participation, seminar assignments, edTPA, final CPAST, final Special Education Addendum.
-A student's final grade for the internship will be an average of those four grades.
+A student's final grade for the internship will be an average of those grades.
 The grade for each of those areas will be made up of the following components:

 Seminar attendance and participation (3 points per seminar or 10%): Each pre-service teacher will earn up to three points per seminar session.
 At the end of the semester, points for each seminar session will be averaged to a single grade between 0.0 and 3.0.
 Each seminar, pre-service teachers will lose one point for coming late or leaving earlier (unless pre-approved), or not participating in the seminar.
 Any pre-service teacher who comes to seminar unprepared (e.g., fails for upload the weekly assignment before the beginning of seminar) will receive 1.0 for that session.
-Any pre-service teacher who misses any seminar session will receive a 0.0 for that session.
+In the event you are going to be absent from seminar, you are required to contact the seminar leader prior to seminar and then make arrangements to review the content that was missed.
+If you follow these absence requirements, you may earn a 2.0 for that seminar session.
 Pre-service teachers may be excused from a seminar for school events taking place at their placements (e.g., parent-teacher conferences) if approved ahead of time by the seminar instructor.
+Any pre-service teacher who misses any seminar session without prior notice to the seminar leader, will receive a 0.0 for that session.